3r0th3r-CC/3r0th3r-cc.github.io/source/_posts/VishwaCTF-2025-Writeup.md

 ![port5000](https://raw.githubusercontent.com/3r0th3r-CC/3r0th3r-CC.github.io/master/source/assets/images/posts/VishwaCTF-2025/Web/scan-it-to-stay-safe-port-5000.png)

-The next idea is to found some hidden paths in port 5000, and here I dirb wordlist
+The next idea is to found some hidden paths in `port 5000`, and here I use dirb wordlist

 Later, I found `/console`.
 However, after some tests with the internal **Werkzeug**, I wasn't able to execute commands or exploit path traversal to get the flag :(